Rain of Arrows Rogue Endgame Build Guide

 6. Dexterity

-• Pants: Temerity, look for high rolls of the effect & Maximum Life.
+• Pants: Tibault's Will, look for a high roll of the effect

 • Otherwise Look For: The Protector